shivajid/atlas/docs/Atlas_CLI_Script.md

+# Sample Script for using the CLI

 1) Create a New DataSet Type

 ./atlasclient  --help

 ./atlasclient  --c=createDataSetType --type=Tims_Fict_Table

-2) Create new Traits
+2) Create new Traits and a  Subtrait
-	Create a subtrait

 ./atlasclient  -c=createtrait --traitnames=SuperPM